zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/basic-pallet-integration.md

 }
 ```

-Then, specify all items that your pallet exposes to the runtime:
+Then, declare your pallet and the items it exposes in `construct_runtime!`, including the additional `Module` and `Storage`
+types for the runtime macro:

 ```rust
 construct_runtime!(